 The Global image features model occasionally displays problematic behavior when paired up with the BERT model.
 We haven’t been able to figure out exactly why, but the combination of these two models occasionally seems to cause confusion in spatial reasoning.
 From all of the individual component models, we see that the Global image feature model is the one most unsure in its predictions about whether the editorial article paragraphs are actually editorial content.
 This uncertainty gets magnified for some reason when it is paired up with Bert.
 Further studies would be useful to investigate what causes this behavior.
 An especially interesting approach would be to feed parts of pages as input to the network as opposed to the entire page (expanding the area around the existing observation and cropping more of it).

-Advertisement observations generally exhibit strong spatial correlation, as do editorial content.
-Ad observations tend to be found close to other ad observations, and vice versa.
+observations, and vice versa.
 Thus we want to incorporate information from the area surrounding any given observation, while at the same time potentially tempering any potential problematic behavior from including an entire newspaper page.
 Either case, the occasional spatial confusion of the global model warrants further study.

 We can see that the combination of BERT+Global sometimes causes inconsistent and problematic predictions.
-All predictions displayed in Figure 8 and Figure 9 belong to the editorial class.
-However, the BERT+Global model confidently predicts them all as ad despite its two component models’ scores being below 0.5 for all observations.
+All predictions displayed in Figure 8 and Figure 9 belong to the editorial

 Were the positional metadata features at all useful for model prediction?
 An easy way to investigate is by checking the BERT model’s predictions on images.
 BERT should not be able to predict images without metadata features.
-In fact, we can see in the table below that BERT without positional metadata features resorts to predicting editorial for every single image it encounters.
-This makes sense as editorial is the majority class.
-When faced with a complete absence of useful information, the model defaults to guessing the most frequently occurring outcome.
-The distribution of predictions of the BERT model with and without metadata features is as follows:
+In fact, we can see in the table below that BERT without positional metadata features resorts to predicting editorial

 Similarly, the global CNN model should have trouble knowing what to predict when it is fed the same image of the entire newspaper page as input for every observation within a page.
 The performance does deteriorate somewhat, but it still performs surprisingly well in away that is quite difficult to explain.